kcmerrill/alfred/TFM.md

 The components here will be listed in order in which they are executed within Alfred.
 With the way golang's maps work, [they are randomized](https://github.com/golang/go/issues/2630) to prevent DOS attacks.
 The reason this is important?
 Your components within your tasks can be ordered however you'd like, but they will be executed in a specific order.

+### interactive | bool

+By default, all commands run through alfred are done so via a buffer that is flushed via new lines delimiters.
+However, this doesn't work so well when you need the command to be interactive such as shelling into docker container, running vim, etc ...

+This component, when set to true will read and flush the buffer byte by byte.
+Why not do this all the time?
+Depending if multi tasks are running the buffers might cross streams(a bug? perhaps ...).

 ### log | string